NJIT-CS490-SP21/project1-ya82/README.md

 # A Music Discovery App

+## Breakdown
+The app uses Python at its core.
+Using Python, it utilizes the requests library and the API of Spotify and Genius to pull data about the songs it displays.
+It uses the random library to select a random song from the ones retrieved from the Spotify API.
+It then uses Flask as a web framework to display the content using HTML and CSS.
+Finally, it uses Heroku, along with the os library to access the environment variables config'd by Heroku such as the Spotify and Genius API keys, to deploy the app to the web.

 ## Quickstart Guide
 The following guide will explain how to configure this music discovery app.

 ### 1. Clone this repository to your local machine
 In a Linux terminal, clone this repository: `git clone https://github.com/NJIT-CS490-SP21/project1-ya82`